Elementary Education, B.A.

 5

-All course work, other criteria listed above and Praxis Core/Case and Praxis Subject Assessment Elementary Education (5017 or 5018) must be successfully completed prior to the start of the senior year
+All course work, other criteria listed above and Praxis Core/Case must be successfully completed prior to the start of the senior year

 1. Articulate, maintain and develop a philosophy of education that they also demonstrate in practice.